 This recipe is surprisingly easy, considering it's a restaurant-level dish.
 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

-You start by seasoning the sole fillets with salt, pepper, and garlic powder.
-Dust both sides of each fillet with flour.
-Shake the excess off.
-You want the fish very thinly coated, so you don't want any excess flour.
+Season the sole fillets with salt, pepper, and garlic powder.
+Dust both sides of each fillet with flour and shake the excess off.
+You want the fish very thinly coated.

 Cook the sole in clarified butter until golden and cooked through, about 2 minutes per side.
 Start with medium-high heat.
 If your pan starts overheating, lower the heat to medium after flipping the fish.